 Note: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
-All opinions are my own and your purchase price is not affected.
-I appreciate anyone using our links.
-All of these products are certainly not necessary and there are many other good products that aren’t listed here.
-These just happen to be our favorites and are recommended supplies for an English Golden Retriever puppy or adult dog.
+All opinions are my own and the products listed here are either ones we personally use or have come highly recommended by friends.
+Your purchase price is not affected.
 If you want to order our recommended products, the links on this page will make it easy for you.

-The number of supplies needed for a puppy can be overwhelming.
-Some people want to go all out in buying things for their new puppies.
-Others want only the bare essentials.
-Every puppy needs a food and water bowl, a collar, a leash, a brush, nail clippers, shampoo, and a place to sleep.
+Every puppy needs a food and water bowl, a collar, a leash, a brush, nail clippers, shampoo, toys, and a place to sleep.
 We also think a crate and a pen are essential.
 Most families will find many of the other supplies listed below helpful as well.
 Below is a discussion of the things that we recommend.

 The best dry food we have found that almost all puppies and dogs do well on is TLC.